 New Arrivals from Kansas, Missouri, Oklahoma, & West Texas

 The town shrank back as the plight of the farmers continued through the 20’s.
 Those that had the guts and commitment stayed.
 Others were forced to leave.
 With the dust bowl, however, came a new migration of people.
 Driven out of Kansas, Missouri, Oklahoma, and West Texas, they sought the promise of rich land in the Montezuma Valley.
-Many came into grub out the sagebrush and cultivate beans in the rich farmlands to the north.
+Many came to grub out the sagebrush and cultivate beans in the rich farmlands to the north.
 A new attitude toward the harshness of the land surfaced.

-By the 30’s the dairy industry began to flourish and Cortez had one of the finest creameries in the State.
-Gas was discovered in a well down McElmo Canyon, there were a few wet years and the town began to expand once again.
+By the 30’s, the dairy industry began to flourish and Cortez had one of the finest creameries in the State.
+Gas was discovered in a well down McElmo Canyon.
+There were a few wet years and the town began to expand once again.
 A new courthouse was built, as was a new high school where the old race track and fairgrounds had been located at the west edge of town.
-With community pride and a lot of effort the citizens pulled together to stabilize their town.
+With community pride and a lot of effort, the citizens pulled together to stabilize their town.

 True to its history of boom and bust, in the 50’s the town became overrun with jeeps, caterpillar tractors, and men with Geiger counters in hand in search of yellow-cake uranium.

 Changing of the Times